awestover/thoughts/content/0stack/on feelings.md

 > You should do what you enjoy. -Society

 I think this message is actually kind of dangerous, and is missing some important considerations.
 As a simple thought experiment, suppose you really enjoyed playing video games.
 Then, should you do that?
 Clearly not (imho).
-Basically, I think this advice is missing the consideration that you should also "[[the objective|try to make the world a better place]]".
+Basically, I think this advice is missing the consideration that you should also "[[goodness(universe)|try to make the world a better place]]".

 You should try to find a method for doing good that you are capable of enjoying, or else its not going to be very sustainable.
 But I think agonizing over "how much am I going to enjoy this" is not really the right approach -- it's not the primary thing to optimize for.